-The Piwik PRO Marketing Suite is growing up so fast.
+The Piwik PRO Analytics Suite is growing up so fast.
 We’re a bit nervous to let our precious little one out of the house to make new friends, but we think it’s time.
 We locked ourselves away in beta-testing for the last few weeks to get everything ready.
 Luckily we’re riding the momentum from our successful funding round, which helped us persevere.
 We’re thrilled to release these products after all of the team’s hard work behind the scenes.

 Customer Data Platform integrates all your first-party data from analytics, forms, and other sources via CSV imports.
 From there you can create highly specific audiences to run targeted onsite and offsite campaigns.

 Content Personalization offers a wide range of tools and options to create and display your content.
 It has an intuitive interface to design personalized content and clear options to control how it’s displayed, to which audiences, and when.